Run the Quaero Explorer

 )

-Now changes are saved on disk, and multiple servers/kernels can collaborate by pointing to the same file.
+Changes are now saved on disk, and multiple servers/kernels can collaborate by pointing to the same file.

 What is the saved format?